Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

         Command Error Status: Access Denied
         ```

-## SBO008.001 Try to enroll the key in the incorrect format (firmware)
+## SBO008.001 Attempt to enroll the key in the incorrect format (firmware)

 **Test description**